 Example of a self-employed associate dentist using cash accounting

-Darren starts as a self-employed associate dentist in 2017-2018.
+Darren started as a self-employed associate dentist in 2017-2018.
 He prepares accrual accounts and has profits of £60,000.
 He has no other income and calculates total Income Tax and National Insurance contributions of £16,460.

 Darren has profits of £54,500 using the cash basis accounting scheme and has Income Tax and National Insurance contributions due to £14,150.
 He saves £2,310 in tax payments by using the cash basis scheme.